mosip/commons/kernel/kernel-licensekeygenerator-misp/README.md

-# Kernel Licensekeygenerator Misp
+# Kernel Licensekeygenerator MISP

 ## Overview
-This api provides funtions related to generation of licensekey.
+This API provides funtions related to generation of licensekey.

 ## Usage
 1. Dependency

 ```